Welcome to the New York Protected Areas Database (NYPAD)

 Background:

-Not all lands in NYPAD are open to the public -- "protected" is not the same as "open".
+Not all lands in NYPAD are open to the public - "protected" is not the same as "open."
 Inclusion in NYPAD does not imply permission for the public to enter that area – many lands in NYPAD are not publicly accessible.
+We do not provide information on public access in this map viewer.
 Assume any protected area included in NYPAD is closed to the public until you verify it is open by contacting the managing organization or consulting their website for information on public access and other rules regarding use of the area.

 NYPAD is an ever-evolving database.
 Early versions will include publicly owned lands open to the public, such as municipal parks and playgrounds; State Forests, Forest Preserve lands, Wildlife Management Areas, and State Parks; and National Recreation Areas, National Seashores, and National Forests.
 Preserves of The Nature Conservancy will also be in early versions of NYPAD.
 Later versions will add lands owned or under conservation easement by land trusts and other private organizations, lands under conservation easement by New York State, forest lands registered under New York State’s 480-a program, and more.